I’m sure you’ve heard this question before.

 For tips on choosing the right tools, building a skilled team, and scaling your firm, check out my Future Firm Accelerate program.

-3. Use ChatGPT to Automate Marketing Tasks
+3. Use Large Language Models to Support Marketing Tasks

 Marketing is one of the most critical aspects of accounting firm growth, but I understand why it can feel daunting for many firm owners.